MarcElrick/level-4-individual-project/timelog.md

 - _3 hours_ - Attempted to fix mac build.
 This failed.
 I believe it may have something to do with Big Sur.

 - _1 hour_ - Fixed bug where charge wasn't being preserved upon export/import.
 Also fixed bug where dialog windows were being preserved for export/import/new adduct.

+## 24 Jan 2020

+- _1 hour_ - Fixed some failing unit tests.
+- _1 hour_ - Added deepsource to the project to perform some static analysis in an attempt to find smells.
+- _1 hour_ - Added test files to repo.